gauravpurohit28/Youtube-RAG/README.md

 1. **Enter a YouTube URL or ID** and click "Load".
 2. **Ask a question** about the video content.
 3. **View the answer** rendered with Markdown formatting.
+4. Use the timestamped sources to jump directly to the relevant point in the video.

 ---